Unovamata/Neopets-Shop-And-Attic-Autobuyer-Cracked/README.md

 ## Tips

+- Read the FAQs that comes along the extension in the Tools > Miscellaneous > NeoBuyer+'s FAQs for more information.
 - I have not yet received any warnings or experienced account freezing while using this AutoBuyer extension.
 However, I would suggest some tips and guidelines to help prevent potential issues with Neopets.
 - Firstly, it's essential not to be too greedy while restocking.
 It's recommended not to go on ABing for more than 8 hours at a stretch as it may draw Neopets' attention towards your account.
 So, let's use common sense and not overdo it.
 - In case you fail to buy an expensive item, don't worry.
 It's better to keep a low profile and aim for less profitable items.
 It's not what you stock but how many items you stock.
 You can choose shops with high profitability or low competition.